Breaking News | Labourer bags 5 months jail term for stealing winning tickets

 He also ordered the convict to pay the N94, 950 to the nominal complainant as compensation.

+ALSO READ: AFAN calls for peace as Muslims embark on Ramadan Fast

-Earlier, the Prosecution Counsel, Stanley Nwaforaku told the court that the convict, broke into a betting shop located at Lugbe zone 6 and carted away winning tickets worth sum of N33, 600 and cash sum of N61, 350.
+Earlier, the Prosecution Counsel, Stanley Nwaforaku told the court that the convict broke into a betting shop located at Lugbe zone 6 and carted away winning tickets worth the sum of N33, 600 and a cash sum of N61, 350.

-During police investigation Nwaforaku said, the convict was caught with one of the company ticket and he confessed to the crime.
+During police investigation Nwaforaku said, the convict was caught with one of the company tickets and he confessed to the crime.

 The post Labourer bags 5 months jail term for stealing winning tickets appeared first on Vanguard News.